mb21/qua-kit/README.md

 but for now it solved the problem.

-# Running luci service together with qua-kit and luci.
+# Running luci service together with qua-kit and helen.

 If you develop a luci (qua-view-compliant) service, at some point you need to test the whole system altogether.
-The framework consist of three parties: `luci`, `qua-kit`, and your service.
+The framework consist of foure parties: `helen`, `siren`, `qua-kit`, and your service.
 So you need to run the three things, and then use the running website to execute your service.
+Note, all haskell apps (`helen`, `siren`, `qua-kit`) can be compiled using haskell stack tool by running `stack install --install-ghc` from the projects folders.
+Note also, `siren` requires `postgis` database to be set up and running;
+refer to `siren` docs for details.

-  1. Compile and run `luci`.
+  1. Compile and run `helen` (`apps/hs/helen`).
+     Helen is a small app that replicates Luci core.
+  3. Compile and run `siren` (`services/siren`).
+     Siren provides scenario support for helen and services.
-  2. Compile and run `qua-server`.
+  2. Compile and run `qua-server` (`apps/hs/qua-server`).
-  3. Compile and run your service connected to localhost `luci`.
+  4. Compile and run your service connected to localhost `helen`.
-     Alternatively, you can try `dist-walls-service` executable - it has been tested to work with current version of luci.
+     Alternatively, you can try `dist-walls-service` executable - it has been tested to work with current version of luci and helen.
      It is available at `libs/hs/luci-connect` folder.
      To run it use following command: